BRATTLEBORO -- For more than 100 years, Labor Day has served as an occasion to honor and acknowledge the workers who keep help this country moving.

 Greatorex purchased the business with a partner about nine years ago before buying out the remainder of the operation.
 He said times are tough for the vinyl industry and he chose to open Monday in hopes of a good day.
 He said Labor Day used to be a pretty good sale day, though that has not been the case the past few years.

 "I have a 3-year-old daughter, so I'd always rather be at home.
 But as long as I keep the retail aspect open -- the brick-and-mortar store -- I need to retain some sort of normal business (routine)," he said, adding that he has no employees.
-"Somebody could be passing through that was on vacation in Vermont for two weeks and they're leaving this weekend and this is the only day they're going to come into my store and, who knows, they might buy $200 worth of records.
-My business is that kind of business."

 It is more important than ever right now to keep the business going, as Greatorex's wife, Vedrana, works as an operator for Vermont Yankee.
 The nuclear power plant's board of directors decided last week the facility will close by the end of 2014.
 The plant currently employs 630 people.